The difficulties getting mental health support during the pandemic

 “I’m so isolated.
 I can’t see anyone.
 I’m at the point where I end up talking non-stop during phone calls to my bank just because there’s someone listening.“

 Our survey showed that 65% of people with mental health problems rely on face-to-face contact as a source of support.
 We may not normally think about it, but talking to someone in-person can be a really important source of comfort and support.
 Not only that, but our research shows that many people rely on friends or family to help them access benefits or manage their money – without this support people may be at increased risk of falling into financial difficulty.

 Although chatting on the phone, or using video-call services, will be a good replacement for some, those who have accessibility issues may struggle to access or use these alternatives.
 For people without strong support networks, finding someone to talk to might also be a challenge.
-With increasing concerns around loneliness during the outbreak, it is important that people are able to talk to others, whether that’s for a quick chat or to get help accessing the services they need.

 A scary time

 “I have moments of anxiety and terror so must limit my media consumption, especially news, but also social media.
 Paranoia and powerlessness are a difficult combination at the best of times.”

 Many of the people we surveyed were naturally worried about friends and family.
 Being concerned about the financial and mental difficulties that others might be going through, without being able to go and see them, is an added stressor to people’s minds that they may not normally have to deal with.

 On top of this, respondents also mentioned that they were experiencing increased anxiety over the constant news about Covid-19.
 Although some people find the news comforting or reassuring, it can be overwhelming and anxiety-inducing for others.
 All of us are experiencing increased pressures at this time, but people that experience mental health problems, such as anxiety or OCD, may be finding this period particularly draining.

 There is support out there